emrekaraat/Capstone-Project/README.md

 - **ALB & EC2 Routing:**
   ALB routes HTTP traffic to EC2 instances behind the scenes using a target group.

-- **CloudTrail & Auditing:**
+- **Note on CloudTrail & S3:**
-  CloudTrail logs all API activity into a versioned S3 bucket, enabling full visibility into actions performed in the AWS account.
+  Although CloudTrail + S3 logging was planned, it was removed due to limited IAM permissions.
+The resources were deleted to keep the project clean and fully automated with Terraform.

 ---